arces-wot/SEPA-Go/README.md

 # SEPA-Go 🚧🔥
-A lightweight Sepa client implemented with go lang. *Note*: the library is in an early development stage, use at your own risk.
+A lightweight Sepa client implemented with go lang. **Note** : this library is in an early development stage, use at your own risk.

 ## Installation